KevinJW/ocio-performance-analysis/README.md

 python view_plots.py --help
 ```

-The viewer provides detailed descriptions for each chart type and automatically handles chart sizing and display.
+The viewer provides detailed descriptions for each chart type and automatically
+handles chart sizing and display.

+## License

+This project is provided as-is for parsing OCIO test results.